christine-iyer/business/README.md

 1. Customer Relationship Management (CRM):
 Manages customer data, interactions, and relationships.
 Includes tools for sales management, customer support, and marketing automation.
+Gives  sales, marketing, commerce, field service, and customer service teams immediate visibility into and access to everything crucial to developing, improving, and retaining customer relationships.

 Examples: Salesforce, Microsoft Dynamics CRM, HubSpot CRM.

+Build: account for each customer, account for each provider, product sales data with account number and time stamp.
+Need identification numbers for products and services, stage of funnel.

+summary tables and plots for insight.
+Time lines for conversions.
+System for customer follow-up whether it be with customer or work colleagues.

+Customer feedback process.
+live chat.
+alerts
+Hard code metrics for KPIs (Include citations)
+Alerts for workers when customer follow up required.
+Costomer service flow should include email, chat, phone with the direct worker and the manager (to guarentee nobody falls through the cracks).

 2. Enterprise Resource Planning (ERP):
 Integrates core business processes such as finance, HR, procurement, supply chain, and manufacturing.